| Type: | Package |

 Description

-Calculation of density function, cumulative distribution function, equicoordinate quantile function and survival function, and random numbers generation for multivariate F
+Calculation of density function, cumulative distribution function, equicoordinate quantile function and survival function, and random numbers generation for multivariate F distribution with degrees of freedom df.

 Usage